scicloj/kindly-render/README.md

 Each target multi-method must have a method for `:kind/hiccup` for recursively rendering that calls `walk/render-hiccup-recursively`.

+### Optional dependencies

+`kind-portal` is excluded by default.
+In order to use Portal you will need to add it to your `deps.edn` file.

 ## Discussion

 Regular updates are given at the [visual-tools meetings](https://scicloj.github.io/docs/community/groups/visual-tools/).